-About Hospice and Palliative Care
+About Our Hospice and Palliative Care

 We are SO proud to announce that our veterinary Technician, Theresa, is now certified in Animal Hospice and Palliative Care through the IAAHPC!
 She completed the same program that Dr. Soucheray did previously.
 This makes them the only vet and tech team certified in Animal Hospice and Palliative Care in Minnesota.
 Congrats Theresa!

 At Dr. Soucheray’s at Home Veterinary Care, we offer animal hospice and palliative care services to families with for pets with life-limiting or incurable diseases.
-Dr. Soucheray is one of only two veterinarians in Minnesota that is certified in Animal Hospice and Palliative Care from the International Association of Animal Hospice and Palliative Care (the IAAHPC).
+Dr. Soucheray is one of only a handful of veterinarians in Minnesota that is certified in Animal Hospice and Palliative Care from the International Association of Animal Hospice and Palliative Care (the IAAHPC).
 She takes pride in keeping pets comfortable in their own homes.

 Animal hospice includes the following services: